jomulder/jaspBfpack/inst/help/BfpackVariances.md

 ### Tables
 #### Posterior Probabilities When Testing Standard Hypotheses
-- Posterior probs for the standard hypotheses
+- Posterior probabilities for the standard hypotheses

 #### BFs: Standard Hypotheses Table
 - BF(0u): Bayes factor of the standard H0 vs the unconstrained hypothesis